wknishio/variable-terminal/doc/readme.txt

 * bouncycastle by Legion of the Bouncy Castle for encryption
 * airlift-aircompressor by Martin Traverso for zstd and lzo compression
 * nanohttpd-1.1 by elonen, for HTTP proxy tunneling
+* commons-codec by Apache Software Foundation, for binary encodings
 * commons-httpclient by Apache Software Foundation, for HTTP proxy client
+* commons-io by Apache Software Foundation, for data and file utilities
+* commons-lang3 by Apache Software Foundation, for escaping utilities
+* commons-logging by Apache Software Foundation, as subdependency
 * commons-rng by Apache Software Foundation, for splitmix64 prng
 * Base85 by Sheep-y, for backported Base85 encoder/decoder
 * PngEncoder by Looklet, for better PNG image encoding